 Should I invest in a NAS device for home use?

 Sure, cloud storage is an easy alternative, but it comes with many restrictions, and the costs involved are just one.
-2TB of storage on Google Drive will run you $10 a month.
+2TB of storage via a Google One subscription will cost you $10 a month.
 That storage is woefully inadequate for anyone with a larger content library.
 Moreover, the cost is compounded if multiple users subscribe to storage plans.